nirex0/NLib/README.md

 Nirex's personal programming library.

-This lib includes a couple of helper classes and methods that help me code with my own standards.
+This lib includes a couple of classes and methods that help with creating systems with ease.

 Documentation may come soon.